satabios/sconce/README.rst

         :align: center
         :width: 1510px

 * **AutoML at its Heart:** Humans are lazy, at least I am; hence, we want to get things done with Minimal Human Intervention.
 Sconce was built on this ideology that anyone with nominal knowledge of DL should be able to use this package.
-Drop your model into the package and call `sconce.compress`, and let it do the magic for you.
+Drop your model into the package, call `sconce.compress`, and let it do the magic for you.
 * Compress the model through **Pruning**, **Quantization**, etc.
 * Bring your own dataset and let the **Neural Architecture Search (NAS)** find the best model that fits your deployment constraints.
 * Leverage **Sparsity** in the model and deploy/infer using **Sparse Engines**.
 * Accelerate Inferencing and Reduce Memory Footprint.

-**The goal is straightforward: minimize the usage of CPM (Computation, Power, Memory) and thus achieve high throughputs and latency gains.**

-In addition, this package supports Spiking Neural Networks(snnTorch) in this compression pipeline.
+* In addition, this package also supports **Spiking Neural Networks(snnTorch)** in this compression pipeline.

 .. image:: https://github.com/satabios/sconce/blob/main/docs/source/images/sconce-overview.jpg?raw=true
         :align: center